rafaelkyrdan/cypher/README.md

 *Why cypher?*

 Cypher does not transmit the secret key.
-Cypher not Use Internet connection.
+Cypher not use Internet connection.
 Cypher does not store the keys, when you turn off application, keys are removed.
 For each session uses new keys.